nhsuk/gp-data-etl/README.md

 Running `npm start` will initiate the scrape.
 A successful scrape will result in a file written to the root of the repository called `gp-data.json`

+To run the ETL end to end, but with only 3 pages of 90 surgeries, rather than the full 320+ pages run `npm run start-small`

 The output JSON will be an arary of objects in the following format:
 ```
 {